ayush-kr-repo/raceiq-f1-intelligence/README.md

 ## Dashboard Highlights

-- premium neon visual design
-- animated hero and glassmorphism cards
-- race selector and model selector
+- Race selector and model selector.
-- model lab with interactive charts
+- Model comparison charts.
-- predicted podium and probability pressure maps
+- Predicted podium and probability views.
-- telemetry bay with tyre degradation and strategy outputs
+- Telemetry, tyre degradation, and strategy visualizations.
-- explanation tab with SHAP and per-driver explanation records
+- SHAP and per-driver explanation records.

 ## How To Run